bioforensics/MicroHapDB/README.md

 Daniel Standage, 2018-2019
 https://github.com/bioforensics/microhapdb

-**MicroHapDB** is a package designed for scientists and researchers interested in microhaplotype analysis.
+**MicroHapDB** is a database designed for scientists and researchers interested in using microhaplotype markers in forensic analysis.
-This package is a distribution and convenience mechanism and does not implement any analytics itself.
+The database is distributed as a collection of tabular data files in plain text, which can be queried directly or using MicroHapDB's Python API or command-line interface.
-All microhaplotype data was obtained from public sources, including the [Allele Frequency Database (ALFRED)][alfred]<sup>[1-3]</sup> and published papers and posters<sup>[4-5]</sup>.
+All microhaplotype marker and allele frequency data was obtained from public sources, including the [Allele Frequency Database (ALFRED)][alfred]<sup>[1-3]</sup> and published papers and posters<sup>[4-5]</sup>.
+Instructions for extending your own local copy of the database with private data are provided.
-We're eager to consider integrating additional microhap marker and frequency data from other sources.
+However, we are eager to integrate microhap marker and frequency data from additional sources into the public database.

 ## Installation